Cancer Research & Innovation

 • Enhance the quality and competitiveness of cancer care in this state.

-• Further a statewide biomedical research strategy directly responsive to the health needs of Florida’s citizens.
+• Further, a statewide biomedical research strategy is directly responsive to the health needs of Florida’s citizens.

 • Capitalize on the potential educational opportunities available to its students.